-On January 29, 2009, we provided the Hawaii Division of Forestry and Wildlife with copies of our most recent candidate assessments for their review and comment.
-No response was received.
+On February 10, 2012, we provided the Hawaii DOFAW with copies of our most recent candidate assessments for their review and comment.
+We received comments from DOFAW on April 10, 2012.
+Any updated information has been incorporated into the assessment form.